aseichter2007/ClipboardConqueror/SettingsConqueror/readme.md

-Settings Conqueror is a companion applcation for clipboard Conqueror to assist in creating new agents and managing settings within a framework.
+Settings Conqueror is a webserver to host a settings app that allows users to change their settings.
+It is a part of the [Clipboard Conqueror](https://github.com/aseichter2007/ClipboardConqueror) project.

+Settings conqueror is currently researching solutions for inserting user defined functions for bot calling, and waiting for finalization of the parent project settings formats which have been rapidly changing.